 Somewhere along the line we got lost.
 Yes, we stopped Vietnam, but now we have given you Afghanistan and God knows where next -- Ukraine and WW III?

 There has not been more disparity of income and wealth since the 19th century.
 For the first time in history, we decided it was a good idea to cut taxes while fighting a war.
 MBAs, doctors, lawyers and other educated people, who received their education at 1/10 of what it will cost you, brought us the "Masters of the Universe" who turned the economy from a rising star into a comet.
 The standard of living for everyone had risen on a high tide that floats all boats.
-Then that view brought us the policies, starting with deregulation that would crash the economy on the rocks of greed and corruption when the tide fell.

 I regret that we are the first generation to not make things better for our children.
 I regret that you are dying overseas making the world safe for democracy when you live in a republic where the Congress, our royalty, seems to say "let them eat cake" and just don’t get it.
 I fear that your graduation present what that French economist calls "the natural state" which the rich get richer and richer because they have destroyed the unions and don’t raise the minimum wage and taxes.
 Leaving you a regressive America which they will soon strip of Social Security, Medicaid or Medicare or other social safety nets for food, drugs etc is not what we wanted for you.